nais/handbook/docs/administrative/fixtures.md

 ## Weekly

-- The NAIS weekly takes place every Monday morning at 09:00.
+- The NAIS weekly takes place Monday at high noon.

 ## Friday Demo

 - Friday Demo is held most Fridays and invites are distributed (make some noise if you don´t get one).
 This is an informal "show & tell" where any new feature or initative is introduced to the larger "service platform" grouping.
 And when we say informal - we mean informal.
 A rudimentry drawing will do - the idea is to keep everyone abreast of what's going on.
 You can have your demo added to the agenda or you can present on the fly.